UMD's Lib Ed Program requires completion of 11 categories

 Part 1: Language, Reasoning Skills, and Theorizing Power (12 credits)

-1 course from each of the four categories (4 courses).
+Minimum of 1 course from each of the four categories (4 courses).
 These courses do not fulfill any other Lib Ed requirement.

 - Logic and Quantitative Reasoning (3 credits)